How to clean and maintain your weld cleaning brush?

 Why is it necessary to clean your weld cleaning brushes?

 Thanks to their structure, which is composed of high-quality carbon fiber, Cougartron brushes provide outstanding electrical conductivity during weld cleaning and passivation.

 Even though our weld cleaning brushes are manufactured according to strict quality standards, it is very difficult to estimate their longevity.

-Among other factors, their life span depends greatly on your workload, production habits, and the type of welds you are working with.
+Among other factors, the life span of Cougartron weld cleaning brushes depends greatly on your workload, production habits, and the type of welds you are working with.

 But what can you do to extend their longevity?

 One of the safe ways to do this is to correctly maintain and clean your brushes and thus slow down their deterioration.

 Proper brush maintenance will not only extend their longevity but will also make them more effective during your weld cleaning tasks.
 All this will have a positive impact on your profit and help you to reduce costs.